Paediatric patients

 Administration of local anaesthetic is effective for the initial management of severe pain, alongside oral analgesics.

-Please note adequate training should be completed before administering anaesthesia.
+Note: Adequate training should be completed before administering anaesthesia.

-Fever in setting of suspected dental abscess
+- fever in setting of suspected dental abscess

 Additional information

-- Infiltration
+- Infiltration (video)

-- Mandibular anaesthesia
+- Mandibular anaesthesia (video)

-- Maxillary anaesthesia
+- Maxillary anaesthesia (video)

-- Inferior alveolar nerve block
+- Inferior alveolar nerve block (video)

-- Dental emergency presentation - A comprehensive, well referenced guide to dental emergencies - how to manage them in the ED, and how/when to refer to specialist treatment.
+A comprehensive, well referenced guide to dental emergencies - how to manage them in the ED, and how and when to refer for specialist treatment. - Emergency Department Dental Referrals (GL2023_005)

 Dental trauma